pro finance blog

 The cost of being clean

 Keeping the office clean and germ free doesn’t have to be expensive.
 There are reasonable actions that you can take to keep the office hygienic – hand sanitising wipes and gel, regular desk and keyboard cleans and implementing a no food at your desk rule should help.
 However, you can’t expect your staff to clean the entire workplace on a daily basis to kill any germs that have set up home around the office.
-Hiring a cleaner, or cleaning company to clean your workplace is an investment which will in turn help to save you money in sick days.
+Hiring a cleaner, cleaning company, or specialist commercial carpet cleaning services in Atlanta, GA (or wherever you are located) to ensure all areas of your workplace – including oft-neglected areas like the hard floors and carpets – are clean is an investment that will, in turn, help to save you money in sick days.

 The cost of the average cleaner is around £13 per hour, per cleaner.
 However, prices can vary on the size of your premises and what you require the cleaner to do.
 Quotes are unique to each business.
 It’s likely that you will not need your cleaner to work every hour of the working day – in most cases, a few hours are sufficient — that’s if the company you employ provides a reliable and quality service.